Inflation in Dominican Republic

 Dominican Republic - Inflation

-Consumer prices fell 0.03% in May over the prior month, contrasting April’s 0.53% increase.
-According to the Central Bank, May’s decline was largely on the back of lower prices for housing, transport, and recreation and culture.
+Consumer prices rose 0.47% in July over the prior month, contrasting June’s 0.18% fall.
+According to the Central Bank, July’s rise was largely on the back of higher food prices.

-Inflation fell from 1.6% in April to 1.3% in May, remaining below the Central Bank’s inflation target range of 3.0%-5.0% for the seventh straight month.
-Core inflation—which excludes volatile items such as certain types of food, fuel and administered prices—dipped from 2.1% to 2.0%.
-Cooling economic momentum so far this year has likely played a role in keeping inflation muted.
+Inflation rose from 0.9% in June to 1.4% in July, but remained below the Central Bank’s inflation target range of 3.0%–5.0%.
+Core inflation—which excludes volatile items such as certain types of food, fuel and administered prices—inched up to 2.0%, from June’s 1.9%.
+Softer economic momentum and low oil prices have played an important role in keeping inflation muted so far this year.

-In its communiqué, the Bank maintained its dovish stance, once more highlighting it would be alert to “moderating global economic activity and international uncertainty, and the possible impact on domestic demand”.
-This suggests further rate cuts shouldn’t be ruled out in coming months.
+In its communiqué, the Bank maintained its dovish stance, highlighting it would be alert to “moderating global economic activity as well as internal and external uncertainty, and the impact on demand”.
+This suggests further loosening is possible in the coming months, particularly if inflation does not pick up substantially and the economy loses further steam.

-Last month, FocusEconomics Consensus Forecast participants expected inflation to end 2019 at 3.6%.
-The panel projected inflation to end 2020 at 3.5%.
-Our panelists saw the policy rate ending 2019 at 5.44% and 2020 at 4.94%.
-A new Consensus Forecast will be published on 9 July.
+Last month, FocusEconomics Consensus Forecast participants expected inflation to end 2019 at 3.3%.
+The panel projected inflation to end 2020 at 3.6%.
+Our panelists saw the policy rate ending 2019 at 5.00% and 2020 at 4.75%.
+A new Consensus Forecast will be published on 10 September, and both inflation and policy rate forecasts for 2019 are likely to be revised down.

 Dominican Republic - Inflation Data